-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Saturday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Saturday

 PURE.
 CLASS. 🔥 Cavani one-times a curler into the back of the net to re-take the lead for Uruguay. https://t.co/JZhmTqE1s4

-On Sunday, two more times will advance to the quarter-finals; the winners of Spain's clash with Russia and Croatia's match against Denmark.
+On Sunday, two more teams will advance to the quarter-finals, the winners of Spain's clash with Russia and Croatia's match against Denmark.

 After the incredible action in the first two matches of the round of 16, they'll have some way to go to match them.